davidzeng0/UMP_Format/UMP_Format.md

 	optional string unnamedField25 = 25;
 	optional bool disableFallbackToInnertube = 26;
 	optional bool sendClientInfoToUstreamer = 27;
-	optional bool sendMediaCapabilities = 29; // whether or not to send video_streaming.MediaCapabilities in the request optional bool useHotConfigToCreateOnesieRequest = 30; // whether or not to use the hot config to create the request. not sure of the alternative, but there is also another OnesieConfig in the cold config group. it also contains the same encryption key related fields, but the key is different in the same response optional bool useHotConfigWithMissingPlayback = 31;
+    // whether or not to send video_streaming.MediaCapabilities in the request optional bool sendMediaCapabilities = 29;
+    // whether or not to use the hot config to create the request. not sure of the alternative,
+    // but there is also another OnesieConfig in the cold config group. it also contains the same
+    // encryption key related fields, but the key is different in the same response optional bool useHotConfigToCreateOnesieRequest = 30;
+	optional bool useHotConfigWithMissingPlayback = 31;
 	optional string fallbackHostname = 32;
 	optional string fallbackUrlParams = 33;